Upward-Spiral-Science/claritycontrol/final_report.md

-> This is an informal report, reference will be provided as clear as possible.
+> This is an informal report, references will be provided to be as clear as possible.

 ## Abstract
 TODO: finish this at the end